Mamiglia/Requester-Bot/README.md

 -/delete @username: delete the user's request
 -/cleanreq : delete all the requests
 -/cleanall : delete all the datas, use it only if really necessary
--/door : change the number of requests that the bot can have
+-/door N : change the number of requests that the bot can have
--/resizevotes : resize the number of votes that a request needs to have to be accepted
+-/resizevotes N : resize the number of votes that a request needs to have to be accepted
 -/newadmin Your_password : set you as a new admin
 -/setstaff : type in the staff group to set the staff group
 -/setgroup : type in your group to set it-/setlogchannel : type in your log group to set it